johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/dynamic/dynamic_analysis_testing.md

 * [SonarQube](https://www.sonarqube.org/) is a tool/platform that performs static analysis on source codes.
 Download the free community edition.
 * [LittleDarwin](https://github.com/aliparsai/LittleDarwin) is a tool to perform Mutation testing on Java applications.
 Mutation testing is a relatively new topic, therefore it is difficult to find working tools for it.
 * [JaCoCo](https://www.jacoco.org/jacoco/index.html) is an eclipse plugin for coverage analysis.
 It is also available as a maven repository.
 Newer versions of IntelliJ already have this plugin pre-installed as a part of the test coverage plugin.
 * [Pitest](http://pitest.org/) and [Pitest Repo](https://github.com/hcoles/pitest) is a state of the art mutation testing system, providing gold standard test coverage for Java and the jvm.
 It's fast, scalable and integrates with modern test and build tooling.
+[Gradle plugin for PIT Mutation Testing
+](https://gradle-pitest-plugin.solidsoft.info/).The plugin provides an ability to perform a mutation testing and calculate a mutation coverage of a Gradle-based projects with PIT.

 Auxiliary Tools
 ============